ylm-py/docs/docs/products/Object-Storage/technical-description.md

 The [ARN](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) are used to specify resources like users.

-In case you are e.g. building up your own polcies you might have the need to specify users like e.g. [Restricting Users to Buckets](/docs/products/Object-Storage/HowTo/restricting-user-bucket)
+In case you are e.g. building up your own policies you might have the need to specify users like e.g. [Restricting Users to Buckets](/docs/products/Object-Storage/HowTo/restricting-user-bucket)

 ### ARN Format for Customer (Main User)